I addressed this on the Car Pro Radio show last Saturday and in the newsletter after another Takata airbag death.

 This is not new, but has gotten worse over the past decade.
-I have a vivid memory of being a Ford dealer eighteen years ago at the climax of the Ford Explorer/Firestone tire debacle.
+I have a vivid memory of being the Ford Dealer Council Chairman twenty years ago at the climax of the Ford Explorer/Firestone tire debacle.
 This was a bad situation with people dying almost daily due to tire blowouts and their vehicles rolling over.
 340 people died and it captivated your nightly news.

 Ultimately, the government ruled it was the tires, but prior to that Ford decided to recall all the Firestone tires itself to help save lives.
 Owners of Explorers were notified to take their vehicle to the nearest Ford dealership and receive a free set of 5 brand new tires at no charge, including mounting and balancing.
 Yes, brand new, name-brand tires for free, and would you believe I had hundreds of people who never brought their vehicles in?
 We called, we wrote, we sent certified letters, we used scare tactics, nothing worked.
 All those people chose to continue to drive on tires that could kill them.

 If you are not sure whether your car may have an unfixed recall, get your Vehicle ID number and call your closest dealer, they can tell you quickly if there are any open recalls.
 Most recalls are simple and easy and always done at no charge.
 Some recalls, left unfixed, can be the difference between life and death and should not be ignored.

 Or, you can put your VIN into the NHTSA website, they are very good about staying up to date.
 The website is www.Safercar.gov.